AnggaR96s/Reforestation/README.md

-## What did the grape do when he got stepped on?
-He let out a little wine.
+## Where did Captain Hook get his hook?
+From a second hand store.